 Welcome

-If you would like to know more about us, please contact the church office: info@christchurchkelowna.com
+If you would like to know more about CCK and would like to join one of our worship services, please contact the church office: info@christchurchkelowna.com

 Reflections for Modern-Day Pilgrims